briandowns/Dictu/docs/docs/enum.md

 ## Enums

 Enums are a collection of constants which can be accessed via a name rather than an index to document intent.
-Unlike other languages, enums in Dictu do not generate a value based on the previous entry, instead if no value is assigned it will be given it's position within the enum, 0-based, as a value.
+Unlike other languages, enums in Camus do not generate a value based on the previous entry, instead if no value is assigned it will be given it's position within the enum, 0-based, as a value.